 - We always bring our planner to class.

 Clear sanctions and boundaries exist so that all pupils know the consequences of 'poor behaviour'.

 These include detentions, referral to a stage, time out of class and being sent to the PSU or in more severe cases being sent to the Deputy Head teachers or Head teacher.

 Extremely poor behaviour will always be reported to the parents, and the Headteacher and staff.

-Each half term the top 8 in each year group have earned a school reward such as a DVD, ICT hour, extended lunch, free time and a trip to Sanders Park.
+Each half term the top 8 achievement point earners in each Year group have earned a school reward such as a trip to Pizza Express, DVD, ICT hour, extended lunch, free time and a trip to Sanders Park.
 It has been pleasing to see a wide range of children earning these rewards.
-On top of this there has been a class competition where 6AY, 5EO & 7NO earned the class trophy each term.
+On top of this there has been a class competition where 6AY, 6EO earned the class trophy each term.

 |YEAR GROUP||AUTUMN TERM||SPRING TERM||SUMMER TERM||ACHIEVEMEMENT POINTS|

 On 13th July, over 10 professional speakers gave up their daily work to help Parkside Middle School deliver the annual Social Awareness Day.
 A range of topics were covered from electrical safety, anxiety, positive mental health, financial planning, anti-bullying, emotional intelligence, healthy relationships and safety messages from the police and fire service.